intel/memory-usage-analyzer/tests/madvise/README.md

 ## Run Microbenchmarks with IAA batching
 Collect data and generate reports for all the compressors for batch processing.
 The list of compressors, datasets and batch sweep can be modifed as needed.
 ```
+    # Be at the right directory for the test
+    cd memory-usage-analyzer/tests/madvise

     # For all 4 devices` per socket
     ./collect_batch.sh | tee batch.txt
     # For SKUs with only 1 IAA device per socket